Eschatologue/CM_wiki/docs/spells/3rd-level.md

 The piece of ammunition or weapon then returns to its normal form.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the damage for both effects of the spell increases by 1d8 for each slot level above 3rd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, the damage for both effects of the spell increases by 1d8 for each slot level above 3rd.

 ### Lightning Bolt
 *3rd-level evocation*